rockhopsoft/survloop-libraries/README.md

-# RockHopSoft/SurvLoop-Libraries
+# RockHopSoft/Survloop-Libraries

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-SurvLoop is a Laravel-based engine for websites dominated by the collection and publication of open data.
+Survloop is a Laravel-based engine for websites dominated by the collection and publication of open data.
 This is a database design and survey generation system, though it will increasingly be a flexible tool to solve many web-based problems.

-This package is a container for copies of third-party code which is otherwise challenging to easily install and integrate with each SurvLoop installation.
+This package is a container for copies of third-party code which is otherwise challenging to easily install and integrate with each Survloop installation.
 It is required and included by the
-<a href="https://github.com/rockhopsoft/survloop">master SurvLoop package</a>.
+<a href="https://github.com/rockhopsoft/survloop">master Survloop package</a>.

 # Table of Contents
 * [Documentation](#documentation)